Stachelbeere1248/zombies-utils/README.md

 ## For Users
 The Timer automatically splits every round.
 The Personal-Best-recorder automatically distinguishes between maps and difficulties.
 ### Commands
-- /runCategory <name> - Switches to the category called name.
+- /runCategory \<name> - Switches to the category called name.
 All recorded times are bound to its category.
 Tabcomplete suggests already existing categories, but you can insert a new (clean) one as well.
+  - Examples:
+    - /runCategory pistol_only
-  - Examples: /runCategory pistol_only, /runCategory casual
+    - /runCategory casual
+  - default name: general
+- /sla \<toggle|set|offset>
+  - /sla toggle - Enables / disables the overlay
-  - selected on launch: default
+    - default state: disabled
+  - /sla set \<de|bb|aa> - forcefully set the map
+  - /sla offset \<x> \<y> \<z> - set an offset, allowing you to use sla on map-recreations, such as housings